MSW / MPA Program

-The GVSU College of Community and Public Service (CCPS), through its Schools of Social Work (SSW) and School of Public, Nonprofit and Health Administration (SPNHA), offer prospective students the option to receive both graduate degrees (MSW and MPA) offered by these units.
+The GVSU College of Education and Community Innovation, through its Schools of Social Work (SSW) and School of Community Leadership and Development (SCLD), offer prospective students the option to receive both graduate degrees (MSW and MPA) offered by these units.

 Students must be admitted to both the MSW and MPA programs.
 Generally, students begin with the MSW application.
 Students interested in pursuing both degrees should request that the School of Social Work assign them to the faculty advisor for the MSW/MPA program.
 The MPA application must also be completed, including transcript, letters of reference, and resume.
-A cover letter to the School of Public, Nonprofit and Health Administration (SPNHA) detailing the request for admission to the MSW/MPA program, the MPA Basic Application and the specific essay material required by the MPA program are required for admissions consideration.
+A cover letter to the School of Community Leadership and Development (SCLD) detailing the request for admission to the MSW/MPA program, the MPA Basic Application and the specific essay material required by the MPA program are required for admissions consideration.
 Please note, once admitted, Dr. Leon advises for the MSW coursework and Dr. Wooddell advises for the MPA coursework.

 Michelle Wooddell, Ph.D.